comit-network/spikes/0003-secret-seed-storage-and-key-derivation.md

 This section recommends how we should generate and store the secret seed by answering key questions.

-### Is there any way to recover anything if you have your secret seed but no database?
+### Can you recover anything if you have your secret seed but no database backup?

 **In practice, No.**